 About an hour south of Las Vegas is the old mining camp and revived the town of Searchlight, Nevada.
 It all began when G.F.
 Colton discovered gold in 1897 and soon started the Duplex Mine.
 The following year, the Searchlight Mining District was founded, and a post office was established at the camp.

-The origin of the town’s name has been speculated about for years, with some saying it came from a box of matches, while others claim it originated with the searchlights that were used to guide patrons into the brothels of the area.
-Nevada Senator Harry Ried, who is from Searchlight, has indicated the towns name most likely came from Colton, who is reported to have said “it would take a searchlight to find gold ore there” right before he found gold.
+The origin of the town’s name has been speculated about for years, with some saying it came from a box of matches, while others claim it originated with the searchlights used to guide patrons into the brothels of the area.
+Nevada Senator Harry Ried, who is from Searchlight, has indicated the town’s name most likely came from Colton, who is reported to have said “it would take a searchlight to find gold ore there” right before he found gold.

-As word spread, the camp and its surrounding area was flooded with miners.
+As word spread, the camp and its surrounding area were flooded with miners.
 In 1900, the Quartette Mining Company was formed, which would become the mainstay of the mining district, producing almost half of the area’s total output.
 Two years later, the company built a 16-mile narrow-gauge railroad from the mines down the hill to its mill on the Colorado River.
 Boasting some 1,500 people in 1902, it was the largest town in the area with numerous claims and mines.

-Over the decades as recreational opportunities along the Colorado River began to be developed, Searchlight became a tourist and retirement community.
+Over the decades, as recreational opportunities along the Colorado River began to be developed, Searchlight became a tourist and retirement community.
 Today, the small community, called the Gateway to Lake Mohave, sits just 14 miles up the hill from beautiful Cottonwood Cove, one of the best Large Mouth Bass fisheries in the American West.
 The Cottonwood Cove Resort and Marina are located inside Lake Mead National Recreation Area.